ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 In games like Minecraft, Don’t Starve, Stardew Valley, you don’t necessarily have clear goals, you have to find your own.
 I find this motivation powerful and like the sensation of freedom.

 In games like Hitman or Breath Of The Wild, you do have clear goals but you have a variety of ways to achieve it.
-This triggers the problem-solving part of the brain in a very creative way.
+This triggers the problem-solving part of the brain in a very creative forms.

-With procedurally generated worlds like in Minecraft, even the developers of the game can be amazed and spend hours going in adventure to discovers their own creations.
+With procedurally generated worlds like in Minecraft, even the developers of the game can be amazed and spend hours going in adventure to discover their own creations.

 Finally, I enjoy sharing these experiences with my friends or find new ones, this is why I tend to focus on building networked games.